pramodk/spack-configs/README.md

 * if someone try to load same module name twice (e.g. hdf5/gcc and hdf5/icc) then there is conflict (here conflict scheme is package name)
 * generated module file will have `PACKAGENAME_ROOT` environmental variable defined pointing to installation prefix
 * filter (i.e. remove) CPATH and LIBRARY_PATH environmet variables from generated module
-* don't append hash to the module name (NOTE: you have to make sure your naming_scheme is reasonable so that there is no conflict)
+* don't append hash to the module name (NOTE: you have to make sure your naming_scheme is reasonable so that there is no conflict in name generation of modules)
 * naming scheme of modules is : package name + version + '-' + compiler name
-* don't generate modules for packages provided in `blacklist`
+* don't generate modules for packages or variants provided in the `blacklist`
 * for openmpi package set specified environment variables

 With the above `$HOME/.spack/darwin/modules.yaml` file we are ready to regenrate using `module refresh` command: